datagrok/dialogue/README.md

 Innumerable other communication systems have appeared since 1982, when the SMTP protocol was published in [RFC 821][], yet SMTP remains the standard for Internet mail and the basis which all other successful protocols build upon.
 There are several aspects of the legacy SMTP which I wish to maintain:

 - **Internet mail is a protocol, not a piece of software.** The most important thing that I hope to produce with this project is an open and free specification that any programmer may use to create software compatible with any other implementation of the same specification.
 - **Internet mail does not require an authority.** Anyone may compile and run an e-mail server.
 Anyone may send mail to anyone else with nothing more than an Internet connection.
 ISPs frequently provide e-mail servers as a convenience, but we could get by without them if necessary.
-Trust systems sometimes specifiy an authority, but I hope to employ those that rely on networks of trusted peers.
+Trust systems sometimes specify an authority, but I will employ those that make trust authorities optional at best by relying on networks of trusted peers.
 - **Internet mail encapsulates messages of any format.** An SMTP message may contain a body of any content; there are no restrictions about what it may contain.
-Though I hope to also develop improved formats for messaging in general, a message delivery protocol will not insist that it be used.
+Though I intend to also develop improved data formats that can support the improvement of user interfaces for messaging, a message delivery protocol will not insist that it be used.
 - **Internet mail may be deployed locally or globally.** Organizations may run their own private mail systems which are disconnected from the Internet at large.
 No matter how good my implementation is, I'm not going to convince anybody while "everyone" still uses SMTP.
-I hope that, like XMPP, the system may be deployed within organizations who may insist that its users use it instead of SMTP, and benefit from its security features.
+I hope that, like XMPP, the system may be useful enough to deploy on smaller scales, perhaps with software bridges to traditional e-mail systems.

 [RFC 821]: http://www.faqs.org/rfcs/rfc821.html